UweGerdes/docker-build-phantomjs-arm32v7/README.md

 I'm using a Rapberry Pi 3 - four cpus will do the job in some hours.
 But you should give them some more swap space and not run a desktop environment.

-The Rasbian is on a 32GB U1 (100MB/s) Micro-SD card - build time depends massively on it's speed.
+The Raspbian is on a 32GB U1 (100MB/s) Micro-SD card - build time depends massively on it's speed.
 The total space needed is about 3GB.

 Edit the file `/etc/dphys-swapfile` - default is 100MB, better comment this line and enable `CONF_SWAPFACTOR=2`.